 What is a remittance?

 If you are non-domiciled and the remittance basis of taxation applies, you need to understand what a remittance is.
-We explain what a remittance is in this section.
+Here, we explain what a remittance is.

 What is a remittance?